Austin Dillon takes No. 3 back to victory lane at Daytona

 Denny Hamlin, the 2016 winner, finished third in a Toyota.

 Ryan Blaney, who led a race-high 118 laps, faded to seventh after giving the win away in regulation.
 He wrecked Kurt Busch, the defending race winner, trying to reclaim his lead and the contact damaged Blaney’s Ford.
-It spoiled what should have been a Team Penske party — car owner Roger Penske had three contenders, all considered favorites Sunday — but all came up empty.
-Brad Keselowski wrecked early in the race racing for the lead and although Joey Logano finished fourth, it wasn’t the victory Penske expected from one of his drivers.
+It spoiled what should have been a Team Penske party — car owner Roger Penske had three contenders, all considered favorites — but all came up empty.
+Brad Keselowski wrecked early racing for the lead and although Joey Logano finished fourth, it wasn’t the victory Penske expected from one of his drivers.

 “It’s a shame you don’t close it out, but you try to just learn from your mistakes and try to do better next time,” Blaney said.
 “This one definitely stings, but hopefully we can get another shot at it one day.”